Cinema of Portugal: 2010s

 In 2010 Portugal produced 22 feature films.
 The next year, it produced 19, with the most commercially successful being Blood of My Blood by João Canijo with 20,953 views and a gross of €97,800.
 The share of native cinema at the Portuguese box office was 0.7%.

 On the artistic side, one of the most successful films was Joaquim Sapinho's This Side of Resurrection, which premiered at the Visions programme at the Toronto International Film Festival with a US premiere at the Harvard Film Archive in Boston.

 At the 62nd Berlin International Film Festival, in 2012, Tabu, directed by Miguel Gomes, was in competition for the Golden Bear and Rafa, directed by João Salaviza, won the Golden Bear for Best Short Film.
 The Lines of Wellington was in competition for the Golden Lion at the 69th Venice International Film Festival.
-As of 11 November 2012, the highest grossing Portuguese film of the year was Balas & Bolinhos - O Último Capítulo with a €1.243 million gross, followed by Morangos com Açúcar – O Filme with €1,208 million.
+The highest grossing Portuguese film of the decade was O Pátio das Cantigas with a €3.1 million gross, followed by 7 Pecados Rurais with €1.676 million.